harsh1234567/TrieFreq/README.md

 System should be designed considering the following:

-  a)  Rate limiting should work for a distributed set up as the APIs are available through a group of API Gateways
+  a)  Rate limiting should work for a distributed set up as the APIs are available through a group of API Gateways -> use redis and sorted set in redis along with sliding window counter
   b) What database would be used and the rationale behind the choice
-  c) how would throttling be done
+  c) how would throttling be done  :using sliding window counter algorithm
-  d) the system should be highly available
+  d) the system should be highly available :redis

  solution 2: doc file at root directory .